Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis

-Our scanning and probing operations are designed to avoid disrupting target systems, with packet transmission rates carefully controlled to minimize network load (e.g., below 100 kpps where applicable).
-We maintain transparency by notifying vendors or organizations of identified vulnerabilities when appropriate, thereby supporting timely remediation.
-User privacy is safeguarded through anonymization and sanitization of collected data, and we exclude any personally identifiable information (PII) from analysis and release artifacts.
-Our goal is not merely to uncover vulnerabilities, but to promote better operational practices and strengthen the long-term security of the IPv6 ecosystem.
+Our probing is designed to minimize disruption, with packet transmission rates carefully controlled to reduce network load.
+We notify vendors or organizations of identified vulnerabilities when appropriate to support remediation.
+We also anonymize and sanitize collected data, exclude personally identifiable information from analysis and released artifacts, and use the results only to promote better operational practices and strengthen the IPv6 security ecosystem.